 While the use of accumulated other comprehensive income is required, a privately-held business that does not issue its financial statements to outside parties may elect to avoid its use.
 If so, and the entity later chooses to have its financial statements audited, the effects of other comprehensive income should be retroactively made in the audited financial statements.

-Nonprofit entities do not use the other comprehensive income concept, so the accumulated other comprehensive income account does not appear in their general ledgers.
+Nonprofit entities do not use the other comprehensive income concept, so the accumulated other comprehensive income account does not appear in their general ledgers or financial statements.